JuliaLinearAlgebra/SpecialMatrices.jl/README.md

 matrices which are used in linear algebra.
 Every special matrix has its own type.
 The full matrix is accessed by the command `Matrix(A)`.

-Always install the current master:
+Until v1.0.1 is registered and tagged, install the current master:

 `pkg> add SpecialMatrices#master`